danfickle/openhtmltopdf/README.md

 ## CHANGELOG

 ### head - 1.0.1-SNAPSHOT
++ [#413](https://github.com/danfickle/openhtmltopdf/pull/413) Handle form problems such as no name on input element without throwing a NPE.
+Thanks @syjer for PR and @mmatecki for reporting.
++ [#412](https://github.com/danfickle/openhtmltopdf/pull/412) Add HTML block level elements usch as `section` to default CSS.
+Thanks @syjer.
 + [#339](https://github.com/danfickle/openhtmltopdf/issues/339) Remove the JSoup to DOM converter module.
 Thanks @kewilson.
 + [0cd098](https://github.com/danfickle/openhtmltopdf/commit/0cd09893af364c184403497ed0a9cc4df8f3073a) Fix for letter-spacing support on last line of block with trailing space.
 Also performance improvements and refactoring.
 By @danfickle.
 + [#410](https://github.com/danfickle/openhtmltopdf/pull/410) Fix for wrong bold setting on list item counters.
 Thanks @syjer for PR fix (and test!) and @acieplinski for reporting.